 Red roses, chocolates, jewellery or perhaps a nice romantic, candlelit dinner for two?
 These are the things we usually treat our loved ones to in the Western World for Valentine’s Day.

 But what do the old romantics in other parts of the world do?
-Is Valentine’s Day even celebrated, and does it even have the same meaning?
+Is Valentine’s Day even celebrated, and does it have the same meaning?

 Valentine’s Day started as a Christian celebration, in Rome, for one of a number of saints named Valentinus.
 It was only after Chaucer romanticised the day in a poem in 1382 that it became a celebration of romantic love.